A Framework for Analysis of DEC Approximations to Hodge-Laplacian Problems using Generalized Whitney Forms: Discrete setting and DEC

-The DEC numerical scheme approximating the Hodge-Laplacian problem \eqref{continuousmixedform} can then be written:
+Finally, the DEC numerical scheme approximating the Hodge-Laplacian problem \eqref{continuousstrongform} is:

-where $\mathsf{f}:=\dr^k f$ and $\dr^k$ is the natural mapping of smooth forms to $\C^k$ known as the de-Rham map which we discuss in Section \ref{sec:formcochainequivalence}.
-We note in particular that the solution to the DEC scheme is a cochain, but there is a natural corresponding differential form which we also discuss in Section \ref{sec:formcochainequivalence}.
+where $\mathsf{f}:=\dr^k f$ and $\dr^k$ is the natural mapping of smooth forms to $\C^k$ known as the de Rham map which we discuss in Section \ref{sec:formcochainequivalence}.
+We note in particular that the solution to the DEC scheme is a cochain, but there is a natural corresponding differential form obtained via the Whitney map which we also discuss in Section \ref{sec:formcochainequivalence}.
 Moreover, by our definition of the discrete Hodge star, we naturally satisfy the discrete analogue of the conditions \eqref{csfbc1} and \eqref{csfbc2}.

-\section{Whitney Form Setting}
+\section{Whitney form setting}

 In this section, we make explicit the connection between DEC and Whitney forms.
 We place particular emphasis on the rewriting of the operators defined in the previous section in terms of Whitney forms.
-We show the equivalences of our form-based operations to the cochain-based operations in section \ref{sec:formcochainequivalence}.
-This formulation is what makes available the tools we introduce in section \ref{sec:errorestimates}.
+This formulation is what enables the tools we introduce in Sections \ref{preliminarytools} and \ref{sec:StabilityErrorEstimates}.

-\subsection{Whitney forms on the Primal Mesh}
+\subsection{Whitney forms on the primal mesh}

 There is a natural relationship between cochains and the Whitney forms originally considered by Whitney in \cite{Whitney57}.
 We make note of this relationship in this section, and we perform all of our analysis in later sections working directly with Whitney forms rather than cochains.